 Belorussian zone of exclusion is now called the "radiation ecological forest reserve."
 Most of the villages within it are very remote.
-Many have no roads, and the only way to get there is driving some tractor or on foot.
+Many have no roads, and the only way to get there is by driving some tractor or on foot.

 Finally, here is a village...nameless.

 It is hard for me to describe what I feel, when I come in a village with no people, but I will try- first is a feeling, like I got deaf.
 The silence is tremendous.
 No birds singing, no wind, nothing that can break this silence.
-Villages more picturesque then towns, houses and sheds do not look real.
+Villages more picturesque than towns, houses and sheds do not look real.
 All look painted and I feel, like I walk inside of this painting.